ThinkDataEd/curriculum/docs/unit1/campaign1.md

 Students will use the Dashboard and Plot App as well as RStudio.

 ###**6.
 Guiding Questions:**
-a.
-At what time of day do we eat the healthiest snacks?
+1) At what time of day do we eat the healthiest snacks?

-b.
-When did you snack?
+2) When did you snack?
 How does this compare to the rest of the class?

-c.
-Typically, how healthy were your snacks?
+3) Typically, how healthy were your snacks?
 How does this compare to the class as a whole?

-d.
-What were some of the characteristics of healthy snacks?
+4) What were some of the characteristics of healthy snacks?
 What about unhealthy snacks?

 ###**7.
 Report:**
 Students will complete a practicum in which they answer a statistical investigative question based on the Food Habits data collected.